rednblkx/HomeKey-ESP32/README.md

  `MQTT_STATE_TOPIC` is where changes to the lock state will be published.

+ `HK_CODE` is the paring code for HomeKit

+ `LED_PIN` is the pin for the status led

+ `OTA_PWD` is the password for OTA

+ `CONTROL_PIN` is the pin for HomeSpan's Configuration Mode button

+ `NAME` is the name for the lock in HomeKit

+ `DISCOVERY` controls if [discovery](https://www.home-assistant.io/integrations/tag.mqtt/) messages for the [Home Assistant tag functionality](https://www.home-assistant.io/integrations/tag/) are send at startup, set to 1 to enable, 0 to disable.

 On the `MQTT_AUTH_TOPIC` topic, the data format is as follows, depending whether a homekey was authenticated or just an NFC Target was sensed.

 - HomeKey